json-api-dotnet/JsonApiDotNetCore/README.md

 ## Examples

 See the [examples](https://github.com/json-api-dotnet/JsonApiDotNetCore/tree/master/src/Examples) directory for up-to-date sample applications.
-There is also a [Todo List App](https://github.com/json-api-dotnet/TodoListExample) that includes a JADNC API and an EmberJs client.
+There is also a [Todo List App](https://github.com/json-api-dotnet/TodoListExample) that includes a JsonApiDotNetCore API and an EmberJs client.

 ## Installation and Usage